yulsdata/Data_Engineering_Nanodegree/Data Warehouse Project/READ.md

 - Process the data from the configured S3 data sources by executing etl.py.

 #### Database schema
-##### Table	Description
+##### Tables
+###### Staging
-- Staging_events	stating table for event data
+- Staging_events	- stating table for event data
-- Staging_songs	staging table for song data
+- Staging_songs	- staging table for song data
+###### Facts
-- Songplays	information how songs were played, e.g. when by which user in which session
+- Songplays	- information how songs were played, e.g. when by which user in which session
+###### Dimensions
-- Users	user-related information such as name, gender and level
+- Users	- user-related information such as name, gender and level
-- Songs	song-related information containing name, artist, year and duration
+- Songs	- song-related information containing name, artist, year and duration
-- Artists	artist name and location (geo-coords and textual location)
+- Artists	- artist name and location (geo-coords and textual location)
-- time	time-related info for timestamps
+- Time	- time-related info for timestamps

 #### ETL pipeline
 - Load song and log data both from S3 buckets.